 All four components should be addressed simultaneously (as opposed to in a particular order), and are based on each person’s own history.
 For example, some people may spend more time working on turbulence because there is more underlying or emotional vulnerability in this area, while some may spend more time working on anticipatory anxiety, etc.

 Fear of flying is not impossible to overcome, but attempting to conquer fear of flying by only addressing one or two of the components above can actually make it more daunting.
-I see people via Skype/FaceTime (long distance) as well as in my office for fear of flying coaching, and many start by telling me that they’ve been through therapy for fear of flying before, and they don’t think they can overcome it because they couldn’t resolve it in their previous therapy.
+I work with people on fear of flying online long-distance, as well as in my office in NYC.
+Many start by telling me that they’ve been through therapy for fear of flying before, and they don’t think they can overcome it because they couldn’t resolve it in their previous therapy.
 As I learn about their previous therapy, it turns out that the approach the therapist used only addressed one or two of the components.
 When a person can effectively address each of the major areas that feeds fear of flying, it is possible overcome.